310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 If you’re angry, then throw your anger at me!
 Grab me by the collar and beat me up!
 It’s my well-deserved punishment…!

 But please, end the fighting with that!
-What’s the use in fighting amongst your own people!?
+What’s the use in fighting amongst your own comrades!?
 {% endbubble %}

 {% bubble Tetora sad2 %}
-See, it’s ‘cuz you’re so naive like that—… No, now’s not the time to be blamin’ you.
+See, it’s ‘cuz you’re *so* naive that—… No, now’s not the time to be blamin’ you.

 It’s seriously none of your business, so could you please stay out of it?

 Nobody asked you to get involved.
-I know that’s what a hero of justice is all 'bout, but I’d appreciate it if you’d refrain from butting in this once.
+I know that’s what a hero of justice is all ‘bout, but I’d appreciate it if you refrained from butting in this once.

 Within school, not being able to read the room is equivalent to evil, y’know?

-—Ahh… I can’t believe I called you of all people <em>evil</em>… I’m not calm either, huh…
+—Ahh… I can’t believe I called *you* of all people <em>evil</em>...
+I really do need to calm down, huh…
 {% endbubble %}

 {% bubble Kanata %}